Group Life Insurance and Disability Plans

 If you aren’t sure about offering disability insurance coverage to your employees, consider these two facts:

-- Just over 25% of today’s twenty year-olds will become disabled at some point in their working life.
+- Just over 25% of today’s 20-year-olds will become disabled at some point in their working life.

 - An average non-smoking, in-shape employee that works at an office has a 21 – 24% chance of becoming disabled for 3 months or longer during their working career.

-Disability doesn’t necessarily mean accidents on the job; rather the most common reasons for short or long term absences from work are severe illnesses and cancer.
+Disability doesn’t necessarily mean accidents on the job; rather the most common reasons for short or long-term absences from work are severe illnesses and cancer.
 As an employer, you have a vested interest in seeing your employees healthy and happy.
-If they are lacking disability insurance coverage during these challenging times of life, the impacts can ripple forward and effect future employment and their contribution to your company’s goals.
+If they are lacking disability insurance coverage during these challenging times of life, the impacts can ripple forward and affect future employment and their contribution to your company’s goals.
 Two types of disability insurance coverage exist:

 - Short-term disability coverage